mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 Generally speaking, you should be avoiding online maps completely unless absolutely necessary - stick with offline maps.

+### Captive portals

+The captive portals can become a weakness if you tend to frequently use the same location.

+I will continue to update this section as I gain more experience with the captive portals.
+However you should know that many of these captive portals install cookies in your browser.
+I have seen at least one which told me that I had a previous session on a different device when I changed my MAC address.
+You cannot allow this.
+The browser configuration must be deleted every day.

 ## Playing mobile games on your phone while preserving the secrecy of the AP

 At this point it will be possible to use the internal macOS Wi-Fi adapter in connection sharing mode to connect your mobile phone - provided that you do not connect to the mobile network - careful because even without the SIM card your IMEI will be visible.
 Many Android phone can do this.
 First turn on *Airplane mode* - this will disable *Wi-Fi* if it is enabled.
 Then turn *Wi-Fi* back on.